Hosanna (A. R. Rahman song)

-Singer Vijay Prakash is the main vocalist, who sung the male portion completely except for the rap portion starting Everybody Wanna.
-While Suzanne with her excellent singing, culminates in a humming of the word Hosanna. and also singer Leon D'Souza who is singing that song in the Hindi film.

-Production

-The song is picturised when the protagonist of the film Karthik/Sachin (In the Hindi remake of the film) (Silambarasan/Naga Chaitanya/Prateik Babbar) comes across his beloved Jessie (Trisha Krishnan/Samantha Ruth Prabhu/Amy Jackson) for the very first time.
-The choreography was done by Flexy Stu.
-The song was picturised in United States for the Telugu version, Malta for the Tamil version, and in India for the Hindi remake with an interesting dance sequence by Naga Chaitanya, Silambarasan and Pratiek Babbar in these respective films.
-Its Tamil version crosses 19million views and Hindi version crosses 58million views on YouTube.
-It was sung in those movies - Leon D'Souza, Ekk Deewana Tha, and Vijay Prakash, Blaaze (rap lyrics) from the 2010 Tamil-Telugu bilingual film, Vinnaithaandi Varuvaayaa / Ye Maaya Chesave.

 Controversies

 Vinnaithaandi Varuvaayaa was one of the most anticipated soundtracks as it was Rahman's first album he composed after his double Oscars win.
 Following this anticipation, the track was leaked on to the internet before the official audio releases.
 Later the track was officially released with the same singer but another strophe had been added to the song.
 A thirty-second video of the song was also released later.

 In 2012, members of an organization called Catholic Secular Forum (CSF) objected to the song, claiming that "Hosanna" is a sacred word.
 They demanded removal of the word from the song, and an apology.

 Reception

 "Hosanna" created waves among the music lovers even before the audio release of the film.
 It had another grand reception when its video was released onto television channels on 11 March.
 The song was the most promoted song of the film and it became very popular.
 The song was #1 in the year end music charts of 2010, published by Sify.